akiomiyao/ped/README.md

   If control is ommitted, polymorphisms against reference genome will be saved in target directory.
   If script runs without arguments, description of how to use the script will be shown.
 - Options,
   thread=8 : specify the max thread number.
-Default is 14.
+Default is the number of logical core or 14.
   tmpdir=/mnt/ssd : specify the temporally directory to /mnt/ssd.
 Default is target directory.

 ## Setup of Docker